California HVAC license and insurance requirements

 In some cases, the CSLB will apply HVAC certification or completion of an apprenticeship program as credit toward the work experience requirement.

-All applicants need to submit fingerprints for a mandatory criminal background check.
+All applicants must submit fingerprints for a mandatory criminal background check.
 The CSLB will provide instructions on how to fulfill this requirement once your application has been accepted.

 • Include your business name and license number

-• Written by a surety company licensed through the California Department of Insurance
+• Be written by a surety company licensed through the California Department of Insurance

 • Have the surety company’s attorney-in-fact signature